 I’m sure she’s not the only one who has problems sticking to the plan, so I came up with a few suggestions to help keep us all on track.

 6 Tips to Help You Stick to a Meal Plan

 1. Remind yourself why you’re meal planning to begin with.

 Are you meal planning to save money?
 To help you be better organized?
 To not waste food?
 To have better control over your eating habits?

 When you feel yourself straying from the plan you’ve created, remind yourself why you have a plan in the first place.
 What was the “goal” you had in mind when you started?

 It takes time to meal plan and hard work to keep it within your budget.
 Straying from your meal plan too much will cause you to un-do all the time you put into it in the first place.

 2. Prepare for deviation.

-“Bean and cheese burritos with Spanish rice and salad” sounds like a delicious, inexpensive dinner that you could easily have one night a week.
+“Bean and cheese burritos with Spanish rice and salad” sounds like a delicious, inexpensive dinner that you could easily have one night a week (Hint: Use our favorite beans and rice recipe and make Spanish rice in the Instant pot).
 But at the end of week 3, or even at the end of a hard day during week 1, this meal may seem more like a punishment than dinner.